The Whale Science Voyage 2021

 Budding Citizen Scientists will have ample opportunity to participate in marine mammal research, while photographers and videographers are busy capturing stunning images.
 This voyage also features all of the activities found in our standard Celebrating Antarctica itinerary.

-Day 1, Ushuaia
+Day 1, Arrival

 We’ve eliminated the anxiety of missed connections and flight delays by providing a two-night hotel stay at the beautiful Arakur Resort & Spa.
 Most flights arrive in Ushuaia in the late afternoon or early evening.
 Bring your bathing suit, lounge in the spa, or take a bath, and then get over your jet lag with good night’s sleep.
 You’ll have a full day on day two to relax at the resort or explore town, before embarkation on day three.